 In 1989, in Middletown, Delaware, Donald Torres, 14, murdered Harry and Jennifer Godt and their two children, four-year-old Jon and one -and-a-half-year-old Jennifer.
 Torres, who had befriended the Godt family, became angry when Harry scolded him for teaching Jon to play with matches.

-Around midnight on February 24, Torres broke into the family’s home and spread kerosene over the kitchen floor and stairway leading to the bedrooms.
+Around midnight on February 24, Torres broke into the family’s home and spread kerosene over the kitchen floor and the stairway leading to the bedrooms.
 He then ignited the kerosene with a lighter and some newspaper.
 He went outside and watched as the fire spread.
 He saw Harry run out of the house screaming and then re-enter to save his family.
 Torres later admitted that he knew the family was in the home when he set it ablaze.
 All four members of the family were killed.

 Murder of Shimika Hicks